 Small trials have landed promising results indicating that it can help blood flow and circulation in the scalp as well as melanin synthesis which is essential for hair growth.

 There is also evidence to suggest that Fo-Ti may help speed up the transition of hair follicles from the dormant stage of hair growth (telogen phase) to the growth stage (anagen phase) - however, as with all purported benefits at this stage, more research is needed before any strong conclusions can be drawn.

-There are now a number of He Shou Wu shampoo's now available (often combined with aryuvedic hair oils as well) that are designed to best harness the hair-restoring effects
+There are now a number of He Shou Wu hair shampoos now available (often combined with aryuvedic hair oils as well) that are designed to best harness the hair-restoring effects

-Does He Shou Wu Have Side Effects?
-Is it Safe?
+What Are The He Shou Wu Side Effects?